kkpjssks/passwordGen/README.md

 # passwordGen
-simple shell script to generate password
+Simple shell script to generate password

+# Run
+Clone the repository and open it in terminal.
+Then run the command ./generate.